Welding Magnets Guide: Usage, Types, and What to Consider

 When you take a look at them, you might be puzzled about how they can do that.

-How on-off magnets work?
+How do on-off magnets work?

 First of all, on-off magnets are not electromagnets.
 For these sizes and pulling strengths, they don’t need to be.